ZestyTechnology/zesty-docs/docs/products/nimble_family/firmware_configuration.rst

 The Nimble is a different beast to standard extruders and therefore requires some quite specific firmware changes if you hope to get optimal performance.

+Tuning the Nimble in software

+The steps are roughly around 3000 steps/mm with 1/16 microstepping.
+Ymmv, so do the normal extrusion calibration.

+Now for setting max retraction and optimal extruder settings.
+All of these settings apply to the extruder stepper only.

+The tuning of the stepper driver for efficient extrusion and retraction is a little different, than with a bowden system or other direct drive systems.
+Because the Nimble has so much torque available, you can/must run a much lower vref for your stepper than normal.
+This also helps getting the pulses across properly as you are not fighting decay in the pulses caused by too much current.
+(Yes there is such a thing, have a look at the excellent work Ryan Carlyle has done: https://github.com/rcarlyle/StepperSim) Start with the suggested vref and go down if needed.
+Don't be tempted to simply increase vref if the stepper stalls.
+It feels contradictionary, but the science backs it up.

+Suggested vref is 0.3V but it depends on your setup and actual voltage supplied.

+Another aspect you need to reduce is the jerk value as it helps to move the gears and drive cable in a smooth way.
+The goal here is to get smooth motion, not harsh forced movements.
+After you adjust the jerk settings, we suggest you leave them as set and do not use them to tune the retraction.

+Suggested jerk or instant speed setting is 1 mm/sec

+For the acceleration settings, let's begin with a low setting and you can increase it later if you want to have a faster retraction.
+Again, the aim here is to move things as smoothly as possible.

+Suggested acceleration setting is 120 mm/sec2

+For the normal extrusion and retraction settings in your slicer, please test the settings with the extruder multiplier set to 1 or 100% extrusion.
+Set the retraction speed to 30 mm/sec.
+This is the optimal retraction speed for PLA and should be the standard.
+You can increase retraction speed if you want to, but normally 30 mm/sec is perfect.

+Suggested retraction speed is 30 mm/sec

+Now comes the fun part.
+You can start playing with the acceleration and vref settings to get better retraction, if you want to have faster retractions.
+Please leave the jerk settings as they are.
+Tuning the retraction is now a matter of give and take by playing with the settings.
+Set the initial desired retraction speed and check to see if it stalls.
+If it does not, you can increase the acceleration value until your retraction starts to stall.
+You can now do a few things.
+You can decrease the acceleration and leave it at that.
+Or you can decrease vref a bit further and try again.
+Or you can reduce the retraction speed.
+Up to you and what your situation and printer needs.
+By playing with these settings you can fine tune the whole retraction process.

+If these settings do not work for you, the first thing to try is to reduce the jerk setting.
+You can go as low as 0.1 mm/sec as the jerk setting has virtually no impact on your total print time.
+If you still find you cannot retract at the speed you need, reduce, let me repeat that, reduce the vref even further.
+You can go down as low as 0.15V.
+If it still does not work as you expect, contact us on chat and we will have a lively discussion about it.

 Marlin
 --------